IST263/fall2019m004/docs/syllabus.md

 ### Class Contribution
 These 10 points are there to motivate you to do more than just come to class.
 Asking questions, responding to other people's questions, insightful thoughts, etc all add up to class contibution.

+### Individual Project
+This project will be due around week 13 and will be a culmination of everything learnt from week 1 - 13.
+You will be required to work parts of it each week starting week 2.

 ### SAGE - Self Assessment